Use these travel credit cards to plan a post-pandemic trip in 2021

 But the card has a great mix of features, including a slew of useful 3x bonus categories that cover many everyday purchases, and the fact that it doesn’t rely as heavily on travel as the other cards on our list could make it more valuable in the current climate.

-You’ll also find a 0% introductory interest rate on both purchases and balance transfers on the Wells Fargo Propel, though be sure to clear your debt within 12 months, because after that the rate jumps to a variable 14.49%-24.99%, depending on your creditworthiness.
+You’ll also find a 0% introductory interest rate on both purchases and balance transfers on the Wells Fargo Propel, though be sure to clear your debt within 12 months, because after that the rate jumps to a variable 14.49% to 24.99%, depending on your creditworthiness.

-You’ll get many enhanced travel protections — such as travel accident insurance, car rental damage coverage, and lost luggage insurance — that will be useful when travel resumes.
+You’ll get many enhanced travel protections — such as travel accident insurance, car rental damage coverage and lost luggage insurance — that will be useful when travel resumes.
 And even while you’re not on the road, you’ll be covered for up to $600 in the event your cell phone is stolen or damaged (subject to a $25 deductible), so long as you pay your cell phone bill with the Propel Amex.
 It’s a surprisingly robust set of benefits and perks on a card that has no annual fee.

 What could be better: The major feature missing from the Wells Fargo Propel is the ability to transfer points to airline or hotel programs — instead, you can only redeem the points for travel using the issuer’s Go Far Rewards travel portal.
 (However, there’s one way to increase the value of your points: If you also have the Wells Fargo Visa Signature® card, you can transfer your points between the cards and redeem them for airfare at 1.5 cents per point through the Visa Signature.)